Kamilla-Debona/distributed-biometric-platform/docs/decisions/ADR-001-initial-architecture.md

 - Infrastructure can evolve independently from business logic
 - Easier replacement of messaging, storage, or biometric providers
 - Well-suited for distributed and event-driven architectures
+- Supports asynchronous processing through message dispatching
+- Read and write responsibilities are separated for long-running workflows
 - Enrollment and identification workflows can evolve independently
 - Biometric providers can be replaced without changing application workflows